dottanic/dottanic/README.md

 ### I'm the bench boy!
 I'm the one who **SITS**!
 -------------------------------------------------------------------------------------------------------------------
 🥪 : My name is Dottie!
-You may know me as the **Titkok** skin at docks
+You may know me as the **Titkok** skin at docks.

 🥞 : My pronouns are she/her, but I really don't care.
 I like to refer to myself with masculine titles.